PTSD in Healthcare Workers: How to Heal From PTSD and Manage Everyday Stress?

 You have been struggling with feeling unsafe each time you go to work, or even feeling guilt or responsibility for some of the losses.

 You may have to isolate yourself from your family for weeks on end and comfort patients who die alone with no soothing human touch.

 These challenges can result in a real and serious traumatic experience and you might be at risk for developing Post-Traumatic Stress Disorder (PTSD) due to the traumatic stress you experience.

 This is especially true when you get no time to process your emotions.

 In this article, you’ll learn more about PTSD and how to heal yourself and become more resilient.

 What Is PTSD?

-PTSD, or Post-Traumatic Stress Disorder is a serious disorder that occurs in people who have witnessed or experienced traumatic event, such as a natural disaster, an accident, a terrorist act, war, or rape, abuse, serious injury, or who have been threatened with death.
+PTSD, or Post-Traumatic Stress Disorder is a serious disorder that occurs in people who have witnessed or experienced a traumatic event, such as a natural disaster, an accident, a terrorist act, war, or rape, abuse, serious injury, or who have been threatened with death.

-On the surface people suffering from PTSD might appear to be healthy and functioning.
-But in reality they are struggling to survive and are faced with disabling symptoms, including a hyper-alert nervous system, dissociation, numbness, flashbacks, and intrusive thoughts, and sometimes they develop depression, eating disorders, or substance abuse.
+On the surface, people suffering from PTSD might appear to be healthy and functioning.
+But in reality, they are struggling to survive and are faced with disabling symptoms, including a hyper-alert nervous system, dissociation, numbness, flashbacks, and intrusive thoughts, and sometimes they develop depression, eating disorders, or substance abuse.